 The Proposed Action and Alternatives

-The state of Utah and Washington and Kane counties have spent years vetting the project alternatives that will be evaluated as part of the federal regulatory review of the LPP.
+The state of Utah and Washington County has spent years vetting the project alternatives that will be evaluated as part of the federal regulatory review of the LPP.
 They recommend the Proposed Action as the most reliable, cost-effective and environmentally responsible alternative.
 Following is a recap of the Proposed Action and alternatives that will be studied.

 The Proposed Action